PaulAngus/cloudstack-docs/docs/source/releasenotes/api-changes.rst

    under the License.

-API Changes Introduced in |version|
+API Changes Introduced in |release|
 ===================================

 For the complete list of API commands and params consult the `CloudStack Apidocs`_.